 The Proposed Action could have short-term, minor, direct adverse impacts on surface waters resulting from ground-disturbing construction activities such as clearing, grading, trenching, and excavating, which could displace soil and sediment into nearby waterbodies.
-However, construction would be conducted in accordance with the EPA-issued CGP for stormwater discharges.
+BMPs would be applied to the installation and operation of the concrete batch plant to ensure liquid concrete, concrete wash water, or raw materials do not migrate offsite or impact nearby watercourses, streams, or ditches.
+Construction for the Proposed Action would be conducted in accordance with the EPA-issued CGP for stormwater discharges.
 Surface water flows and impoundments impacted by the Proposed Action would be minimized by following BMPs outlined in the CGP and guidance established in the project SWPPP (ASRC Federal Communications 2021):